TheInferos/7BitEncoder/README.md

 ## Current State

-This prodject is currently underdevolpment
+This project is currently underdevolpment

 ## Changelog